-The BRESCO incinerator operated by Wheelabrator is Baltimore’s biggest air polluter.
+The BRESCO incinerator operated by Wheelabrator is Baltimore’s biggest stationary source of air pollution.
 Reducing local air pollution, and NOx in particular, is critical for public health in Baltimore.
-The Maryland Department of the Environment (MDE) is in the midst of a rulemaking process focused on Reasonably Available Control Technology (RACT) for NOx emissions at BRESCO.
-We are working to ensure that MDE issues a strict NOx limit for the BRESCO incinerator in order to limit pollution in our city and protect public health from harmful emissions.
+The Maryland Department of the Environment (MDE) finalized a rulemaking process focused on Reasonably Available Control Technology (RACT) for NOx emissions at BRESCO in 2018 to establish stricter NOx limits at the facility in order to limit pollution in our city and protect public health from harmful emissions.

 In addition to its high NOx emissions, in 2015, the BRESCO incinerator emitted roughly double the amount of greenhouse gases per megawatt hour of energy than each of the 6 largest coal plants in Maryland.
 Shockingly, Maryland’s Renewable Portfolio Standard currently classifies incineration as a “Tier 1” renewable energy source, which means that BRESCO receives millions of dollars in subsidies every year.
 CCAN is committed to cleaning up our RPS and removing incentives for incineration.
 Removing undeserved subsidies for this polluting facility while tightening its NOx emissions limits will demonstrate that incineration is no longer a viable industry in Maryland and that zero waste is the path toward a healthier population and environment.

 The Montgomery County Resource Recovery Facility in Dickerson is a 24-year old trash incinerator and the largest polluter in the County – more than the nearby coal-fired power plant.
 The incinerator burns an average of about 570,000 tons of trash per year, turning it into 390,000 tons of air pollution and 180,000 tons of toxic ash that is dumped in Virginia landfills.
 Read more here.